ChrisAntaki/jquery.template/README.md

 });
 ```

 Instead of the usualy delimiters and keynames, we'll approach these templates differently.
-We'll be using CSS classes to target values to attributes.
+We'll be using CSS classes as directives.
 Let's start with this example.
 ```
 <script type="text/template" id="player">
   <div class="class-team">